solana-mobile/solana-mobile-doc-site/docs/react-native/making_rpc_requests.md

 ### Add polyfills

-After installing, ensure you have also added these [polyfills](/react-native/setup#step-3-update-indexjs-with-polyfills) to your React native app.
+After installing, ensure you have also added these [polyfills](/react-native/setup#step-3-update-indexjs-with-polyfills) to the `index.js` of your React native app.
 These are needed in some parts of `@solana/web3.js` because it is originally written as a web/node library and, as a result, certain expected APIs are missing in a React Native environment.

 ## Creating a `Connection` client